 Found in lawns throughout the United States.
 It grows well in shady areas and thrives in cool weather.
 In some parts of the Midwest, it is considered to be the most common and difficult lawn weed to control.

 It is a spreading perennial that is often misidentified as Common Mallow and Henbit.

-It has low growing, creeping stems that form new plants where they root at the nodes.
-This creeping/spreading nature along with it liking shady places makes it very competitive in lawns.
+It has low-growing, creeping stems that form new plants where they root at the nodes.
+This creeping/spreading nature along with its liking shady places makes it very competitive in lawns.

 Ground Ivy Weed Control Measures

-Ground Ivy does prefer a moist, shady area with low fertility to grow.
+Ground ivy prefers a moist, shady area with low fertility to grow.